Mahmoud0Samy/Coronavirus-COVID-19-Data-Exploration/README.md

 ```

 **Explanation:**
-- **Objective:** Calculate various statistics related to COVID-19 cases and deaths for Egypt.
+- **Objective:** Find highest number of newly reported cases and deaths in Egypt.
 - **Columns Selected:**
   - `Total_New_Cases`: Maximum number of new cases in Egypt.
   - `Total_New_Deaths`: Maximum number of new deaths in Egypt.